Nevolution/sdk/README.md

 We are devoted to working with the developer community to build high quality plug-ins and improve Nevolution.
 So developers are the most important roles to build a healthy community.

-Discussion goes to the Telegram Group (for developers): https://t.me/joinchat/E-QUwkmvU2dlVkivIZBYEQ, while issues and formal feature request should be posted on the GitHub for better tracking.
+Discussion goes to the [Telegram Group (for developers)](https://t.me/joinchat/E-QUwkmvU2dlVkivIZBYEQ), while issues and formal feature request should be posted on the GitHub for better tracking.

 Developers are suggested to join the [BETA CHANNEL](https://play.google.com/apps/testing/com.oasisfeng.nevo) for the fast iteration on new features and APIs.